weird-io/rx-el/test/README.md

 ## What's under the hood

--   Once the the required fields are selected, the custom element `<dom-diffing-component>` or `no-dom-diffing-component` (based on your selected algorithm) will be injected into the DOM
+-   Once the the required fields are selected, the custom element `<rx-component>` will be injected into the DOM
 -   For `no-dom-diffing` algorithm: the child elements of the custom-element will be continuously removed and then re-added to the DOM as frequently as selected by the user.
 -   For `dom-diffing` algorithm: the same principle applies as with `no-dom-diffing` algorithm, yet only a selected portion (25% by default) of the child elements will be updated in the DOM.
 -   For the purpose of this test the **render time** starts with the function call that triggers the DOM update and finishes with the painting of new data.